John Hodge (politician): Political career

 From December 1916 to August 1917, Hodge was the first Minister of Labour and had a seat in the Cabinet.
-At this job Hodge claimed that all strikes during war-time were acts of treason and Hodge successfully made striking boilermakers to go back to work by threatening to charge them with the Defence of the Realm Act.
+At this job Hodge claimed that all strikes during war-time were acts of treason and Hodge successfully made striking boilermakers go back to work by threatening to charge them under the Defence of the Realm Act.
 Hodge supported the Empire Resources Department Committee, signing its manifesto.
 From August 1917 to January 1919, Hodge was Minister of Pensions in the Lloyd George Coalition Government.
 In 1919 he appeared in the film Broken in the Wars directed by Cecil Hepworth to advertise a fund set up for ex-servicemen.

 Hodge kept his seat in both the general election of 1918 and the general election of 1922 but retired from Parliament at the general election of 1923.
 Hodge continued to argue against strikes during the General Strike of 1926 and retired from the presidency of the British Iron, Steel & Kindred Trades Association in 1931.

 Hodge was turned down for military service because he was too old.
 Arthur Griffith-Boscawen, who served under Hodge, called him a "fat, rampaging and most patriotic Tory working man".